heiner/heiner.github.com/_drafts/hankel-operators.md

 be viewed as functions on the unit circle $$\T = \set{z\in\C\st
 \abs{z}=1}$$.
 These in turn can sometimes be extended to the full unit ball.
-The Moebius transform turns them into functions of the real line or upper half-plane and the Fourier transform turns maps them to where the integral operators live:
+The Moebius transform turns them into functions of the real line or upper half-plane and the Fourier transform maps them to where the integral operators live:

 <div class="centered">